 -1 tsp celery salt

 -Butter or ghee for frying

-Preheat oven to 200 degrees F. Mix all the ingredients up (I actually used a food processor for this).
+Preheat oven to 200 degrees F. Mix all the ingredients up (I actually used a food processor for this to give them that weird, IKEA-like smoothness).
 Roll meat mixture into balls.
 Fry in batches in a large pan over medium heat.
 Roll around the pan until they are evenly crisped on the outside and cooked on the inside (about 6-10 minutes).
 As you finish batches on the stove, keep them warm on a baking sheet in the oven.

 -Meatball pan bits and drippings

 -2-3 mushrooms, totally pulverized in a processor (your could use dried as well)

 -1-2 T of butter, optional if you think need more fat in the pan

 -1.5 T arrowroot powder (mix with a little warm water first to avoid chunks)